NiranjanHebli/Netflix-Series-Recommendation-Extension/ReadMe.md

 ### Clone the project

-First step is to clone the repository and unzip
+The first step is to clone the repository and unzip

 ```bash
   git clone https://github.com/NiranjanHebli/Netflix-Series-Recommendation-Extension
 ```

-Go to the your chromium based browsers extensions menu
+Go to your Chromium based browsers extensions menu

-example from chrome:-
+example for Chrome:-
 ```bash
   chrome://extensions/